 Key well #2778 (2S/13W-10A01) represents the water level conditions of the Los Angeles Forebay (see Figure B).
 The water level high was observed in 1938 at an elevation of approximately 70 feet above msl and by 1962 water levels had fallen nearly 180 feet to an elevation of 109 ft below msl due to basin over-pumping and lack of sufficient natural recharge.
 Since then, basin adjudication and managed aquifer recharge by WRD and others have improved water levels in this area.
-At the end of WY 2016/17, groundwater levels were at an elevation of 22.6 feet below msl, which is unchanged from last year.
-The average water level change throughout the entire Los Angeles Forebay over the WY based on WRD's GIS analysis was a rise of 2.2 feet.
+At the end of WY 2017/18, groundwater levels were at an elevation of 22.2 feet below msl, which is only 0.4 feet higher from the previous year.
+Other parts of the Los Angeles Forebay fell.
+The average water level change throughout the entire Los Angeles Forebay over the WY based on WRD's GIS analysis was a 2.2 foot drop.